 Alice Edgeley is my kind of dame.
-Like a clever, saucy fashion illustration come-to-life, I had the pleasure of visiting with Alice in her studio/store Edgeley on Gertrude Street in Fitzroy for her Ruby Slipper Business Ninja feature.
+Like a clever, saucy fashion illustration come-to-life, I had the pleasure of visiting with Alice in her studio/store Edgeley on Gertrude Street in Fitzroy for her Ruby Assembly Business Ninja feature.
 I first came to know of Alice via Instagram (find her @ms_edgeley – find me @iolantherubyslipper) where a veritable cavalcade of righteously dressed babes wearing jumpsuits, sweetheart-embellished catsuits and wicked velvet turbans pouted and preened with gusto and a helping of vim-and-vigour.
 These be-jumpsuited, turbaned types – I thought to myself – are my people.
-Please meet Alice Edgeley – bespoke couturier, ex-Christoper Kane, ex-Chongette, newly-minted Ruby Slipper Business Ninja and TOTAL righteous babe.
+Please meet Alice Edgeley – bespoke couturier, ex-Christoper Kane, ex-Chongette, newly-minted Ruby Assembly Business Ninja and TOTAL righteous babe.

 Alice in-situ in her showroom and workroom.
 Find a selection of ready-to-wear including accessories – or have Edgeley make you a special number from scratch.

 RS.
 Did you always have a clear vision of yourself as a designer – or did life take you on a circuitous route to your Edgeley brand?

 Alice: I remember the first time I realised I could fashion an item of clothing out of a piece of fabric – I must have been about 7.
 Then at 8 or 9 I started doing fashion sketches or illustrations.
 I have books and books of them.
 But I didn’t have a really clear vision of myself as a designer, it’s just something I’ve always done.
 I can’t stop.
 Though it took me until I was 32 to start my own label.

 I love this ruby-lipped, round-hipped dame on display at the Edgeley boutique.
 If I were ever to get a tattoo (read – likely never), it would be this lady.